lvgl/lvgl/docs/overview/style.md

 Instead, for example, use the background color for pressed and checked states and indicate the focused state with a different border color.

 ## Cascading styles
 It's not required to set all the properties in one style.
-It's possible to add more styles to an object and have the later added style modify or extend appearance.
+It's possible to add more styles to an object and have the latter added style modify or extend appearance.
 For example, create a general gray button style and create a new one for red buttons where only the new background color is set.

 This is much like in CSS when used classes are listed like `<div class=".btn .btn-red">`.